apache/privacy-website/policies/privacy-policy-gdpr-public.md

 ### a) When visiting the website

-**TODO: what other domains do we own?**

-When you visit our websites https://apache.org or one of our subdomains, the browser used on your device automatically sends information to the server of our website.
+When you visit our websites ([full list of websites](/policies/asf-domains.html)) or one of our subdomains, the browser used on your device automatically sends information to the server of our website.
 This information is temporarily stored in a so-called log file.
 The following information will be collected without your intervention and stored until automated deletion:

-**TODO: Wait for Infra feedback**
  - IP address of the requesting computer,
  - date and time of access,
  - name and URL of the retrieved file,
  - website from which access is made (referrer URL),
+ - the geo information from which access is made,
  - The browser used and, if applicable, the operating system of your computer and the name of your access provider.

 The data mentioned are processed by us for the following purposes: